-Effective from Session: Course Code ES 101 Title of the Course Environmental Studies L Т Р С Year Ι Semester Ι 2 1 0 3 Pre-Requisite 10+2 with Physics, Chemistry & Biology/ Maths Co-requisite NONE Course Objectives help students in enhancing their know urse is to impart basic and key knowledge of environment a /ledge of biodiversity and its conservation.
-After successful pt of the subject into their respective dimensions.
+Effective from Session: Course Code ES 101 Title of the Course Environmental Studies L Т Р С Year Ι Semester Ι 2 1 0 3 Pre-Requisite 10+2 with Physics, Chemistry & Biology/ Maths Co-requisite NONE Course Objectives enhancing their e is to impart basic and key knowledge of environment and ecosystem and its conservation.
+After successful completion of course, the st e dimensions. -